julietnpn/farm_nrcs/conventions/NRCS/soil-health-management-unit/1.0/index.md

 ## Specification

+### Geometry and ownership
 This inherits all of the rules of the inherited convention `farmOS:land:1.0`, with the following exceptions.

-Land assets MUST include a polygon that represents their geographic boundaries in the "Intrinsic geometry" (`intrinsic geometry`) field.
+SHMU assets MUST include a polygon that represents their geographic boundaries in the "Intrinsic geometry" (`intrinsic geometry`) field.

+SHMU asset MAY include at Type with the following labels:
+- No Soil Health Practice Applied
+- Soil Health Practice Applied

+A single land owner or manager must be defined in a notes field.

+### Land Use
+SHMU asset MAY include a Type Narrative (free response string).

-A common land use must be specified using one of the following labels:
+A single land use MUST be specified using one of the following labels:
 - Crop
 - Forest
 - Range